vue-rocks/blog/_posts/2016-08-25-firebase-advanced-data-modelling-and-role-based-authentication-authorization.md

 }
 ```

 A small note here, my permissions mirror CRUD, but they can be anything really.
-I've also chose to group them in 'own' & 'other' for readability, but it might as well be `canReadOwn` or `canReadOther`.
-For my use case the above example works, but you might choose to have more fine-grained control in yours (more on that a bit later).
+I also grouped them in 'own' & 'other' for readability, but it might as well be `canReadOwn` or `canReadOther`.
+For my use case the above is good enough, but you might choose to have more fine-grained control in yours.

 The way this will work is that upon creation, users are assigned a role.
-It's important to note that only admins can add users to my app (there's no open registration).
-Because I don't want to use a back-end, there's an immediate problem with this: there's no way to restrict Firebase registration through the console.
-With some nifty scripts people could create an account for themselves, but the joke's on them.
-Firstly, I make sure a `changeRole` permission exists for writing to `/users/$uid/role`, which only admins have.
+It's important to note that only admins can add users to this app (there's no open registration... kind of).
+Because I don't want to use a back-end, there's an immediate problem with this: there's actually no way to restrict Firebase registration through the console.
+With some nifty scripts clever people could create an account for themselves, but the joke's on them. <br/>
+Firstly, I'll make sure a `changeRole` permission exists for writing to `/users/$uid/role`, which only admins have (they'll have permission to do everything, including this). <br/>
 Secondly, if there's no `/users/$uid/role` set, I restrict all read & write access.
-That should keep them pesky malicious users from messing with the database.
+That should keep those pesky clever users from messing with my database.

 Now that's fine and dandy, but how to actually implement this?<br/>
 Don't worry friend, we got this.